-It is strongly advised to make a study-planning at the start of your master studies, and to discuss it with fellow MSc students (for instance from U-base).
-A helpful tool for making a planning is the study planner at https://mystudyplanning.tudelft.nl/faculty/ceg.
-Here you also should enter the specialisation you choose.
+The reason for using specialisations in the Building It is strongly advised to make a study-planning at the Engineering track is to improve the transparency within start of your master studies, and to discuss it with fellow all possibilities to choose from.
+Furthermore it gives an MSc students (for instance from U-base).
+A helpful tool identity in relation with graduation and future possibilities for making a planning is the study planner at https:// within the study programme which aids both students and mystudyplanning.tudelft.nl/faculty/ceg.
+Here you also should external professionals.
+The layout of the specialisations enter the specialisation you choose. can be found in Chapter 5.